ivebeenlinuxed/my-community/README.md

 Testing and building
 --------------------

-Building and testing is done with a build.xml make file for "ant".
+Building is done through ant.
+To build you will need Apache Ant (apt-get install ant or follow these instructions http://ant.apache.org/manual/install.html)

+1) Type "ant" to create a config.php file for the install
+2) To add tables to a clean database execute "ant db-schema"
+3) To add test data to the database run "ant db-testdata"

+###Extra Tools

 You may also consider using the following to help test.
+If you do not have these installed you will not be able to use the command "ant test" to run automated tests.

-These tools test the stability of the build
+These tools test the stability of the build (installed through PHP Pear)

 * PHP Mess Detector